Buying a new home is a milestone!

 If you will only use your pool a couple of times a year, you might be throwing your money into a hole in the ground.

-Point #3 — Homeowners waste money on bad insurance choices
+Point #3 — New homeowners waste money on bad insurance choices

 Many banks grant loans on condition that the buyer takes out insurance to cover the bond repayments.